tendermint/go-amino/README.md

 stream until each field's size has been determined by scanning all fields and elements recursively.

-As in protobuf, each struct field is keyed by a varint with the value `(field_number << 3) | type`, where `type` is 3 bits long.
+As in protobuf, each struct field is keyed by a uvarint with the value `(field_number << 3) | type`, where `type` is 3 bits long.

-A List is encoded by first writing the type-bytes of the element type, followed by the varint encoding of the length of the list, followed by the encoding of each element.
+A List is encoded by first writing the type-bytes of the element type, followed by the uvarint encoding of the length of the list, followed by the encoding of each element.

-A list of structs with `n` elements is encoded by the byte `0x03` followed by the varint encoding of `n`, followed by the binary encoding of each element.
+A list of structs with `n` elements is encoded by the byte `0x03` followed by the uvarint encoding of `n`, followed by the binary encoding of each element.
 Each struct element is encoded as if followed by a `Start struct` field key (i.e. it is implied), and terminates with an `End struct` field key (specifically, the byte 0x04).